harishdukkipati/Mavs-App/README.md

 ##Mavs App

-I built a scouts website for the NBA draft.
-On the home page we get routed to the Big Board where we have a list of all prospects ranked.
-Within each prospect's player card we include every scout's rank and bold a rank if it is higher than the projected ranking.
-This allows us to see wether or not a scout is higher on a prospect than others.
-We can then click on each player's card that navigates us to the player profile page.
-The player profile page includes a card with the player's photo and combine measurments.
-In addition we have the player's stats and scouting report down below which you can alternate between.
-Within the player's stats we have the game logs of all the recent games and then you can alternate to the season logs which include each season's averages.
-For the scouting report section we include pre-existing scouting reports from scouts and you are also able to add your own scouting report by filling scouting report through a form.
+I built a scouting platform for the NBA Draft designed to help teams evaluate prospects more effectively.
+The homepage features a Big Board that ranks all draft-eligible players.
+Each player card displays the rankings submitted by various scouts, and the UI highlights insights at a glance — a scout's rank appears green if they’re higher on a player than the consensus, and red if they’re lower.

+The Big Board also includes a search bar to quickly find specific prospects and a team filter to narrow players by school.
+Clicking a player card navigates to their individual profile page, which features their photo and complete combine measurements.

+Below the player card, users can toggle between two key sections:

+- Player Stats: View detailed game logs or switch to season averages.

+- Scouting Reports: Read existing reports from scouts or submit a new one via a built-in form.

+This application gives scouts and front office staff a streamlined, data-driven interface to analyze player performance, spot outlier evaluations, and document observations all in one place.